UofABioinformaticsHub/GumCreek2012/scripts/02_snpFiltering.md

   length()
 ```

-This gave the **final total of 20,336 SNPs** for downstream analysis, which were within 40kb of a total of 10,078 genes.
+Only SNPs within 40kb of a known gene were then retained, giving the **final total of 20,336 SNPs** for downstream analysis, which potentially provided markers for 10,078 genes.

 ## Genomic Coverage After SNP Filtering